miguelgarciaarribas/push-api-appengine-demo/README.md

 Live version: https://johnme-gcm.appspot.com/chat/

-Currently requires Chrome with "Enable experimental Web Platform features" enabled in chrome://flags.
-As other browsers land support for the Push API, this repository will be updated, and should start working with flag-less Chrome, Firefox, etc.
+Currently requires Chrome 42+.
+As other browsers land support for the Push API, this repository will be updated, and should start working with Firefox etc.

 See [requirements.txt][1] for instructions on installing dependencies, if you want to run your own copy on App Engine.